pavloskaralis/scheduling_algorithm/README.md

 The main script function takes in the following arguments:

 - names: a string array of names to search events for
-- dateRange: a start time and end time string which specify the search scope boundaries
+- dateRange: a start time and end time string which specify the search boundaries
 - dailyLimits: 4 integers to specify daily start time and end time limits (hours and minutes)
 - minMinutes: an integer to specify the minimum availability duration in minutes